morganblevins/morganblevins.com/_pages/cv.md

 Education
 ======
-* B.S. in Engineering, Harvey Mudd College, 2019
+* Ph.D Candidate in Aeronautics and Astronautics, MIT, 2024 (expected)
 * M.S. in Aeronautics and Astronautics, MIT, 2021
-* Current Ph.D Candidate in Aeronautics and Astronautics, MIT, 2024 (expected)
+* B.S. in Engineering, Harvey Mudd College, 2019

 Honors
 ======